LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

         public final IFuzzyValue<Boolean> execute( final IContext p_context, final boolean p_parallel, final List<ITerm> p_argument, final List<ITerm> p_return,
                                                    final List<ITerm> p_annotation )
         {
-            // convert term-value to the Java-type (here String) and create a lower-case string
+            // Convert term-value to a Java-type (here String) and create a lower-case string.
-            // you don't think about the term definition, LightJason does this for you, but
+            // Note: You don't have to think about the term definition, LightJason does this for you.
-            // it can be create a casting exception if the type is incorrect final String l_argument = p_argument.get( 0 ).<String>raw().toLowerCase( Locale.ROOT );
+            // But it will throw a casting exception if the type of the passed argument is incorrect. final String l_argument = p_argument.get( 0 ).<String>raw().toLowerCase( Locale.ROOT );

             // here we do some testing output stuff and the context parameter contains all information